By Barbara @ Follow Your Own Rhythm

 The government teaches us that the power is out there.
 Religion teaches us that the power is out there.
 Our school system teaches us that the power is out there.
 The healthcare industry teaches us that the power is out there.

 No one teaches us that the power is within.
 No one promotes the idea that we can heal ourselves.
 There’s no money and profit in that.
-Therefore, most of live from a flawed mindset that something out there is going to save us or is responsible for how we feel.
+Therefore, most of us live from the flawed mindset that something out there is going to save us or is responsible for how we feel.

 The other reason that people might embrace a victim mentality is perhaps because it may seem easier to blame the outer world than to take responsibility.